kaby76/AntlrVSIX/README.md

 using Microsoft's Language Server Protocol [client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/) and [server](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) APIs.
-The server is implemented in C#; the client for VS 2019 is in C#; the client for VS Code is in Typescript.
+Most of the extension is implemented in C#, while the client for VS Code is in Typescript.
 Supported are colorized tagging, hover, go to def, find all refs, replace, command completion, reformat, and go to visitor/listener.